Developer docs

 Client-side crypto failures

 These never reach the server, because the server never decrypts.
 The one that matters most is an AEAD authentication failure on decrypt.
-If the ciphertext, nonce or bound AAD has been altered, Poly1305 rejects the tag and decryption fails closed.
-The client gets an error and no plaintext.
-The same happens if a blob is lifted to a different key_ref, since the AAD binds account_id ∥ vault_id ∥ key_ref and no longer matches.
+If the ciphertext, nonce or bound AAD has been altered, Poly1305 rejects the tag and decryption fails closed: the client gets an error and no plaintext.
+The same happens if a blob is lifted to a different key_ref, since the AAD binds vault_id ∥ key_ref and no longer matches.
 A wrong passphrase or Secret Key produces the wrong Account Unlock Key, so the account private key fails to unwrap.
 None of these are server errors.
 They are the zero-knowledge design failing safe on your side.

 Getting help